eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 10. **PoP Validation:** Verifies the final Proof-of-Possession tag, confirming the Attester's knowledge of both `BF` and `VF`.
     -   Failure Action: Immediate termination.
 Publish error status `POP_INVALID`.

-11. **Identity Uniqueness (Replay):** Persists the terminal state for the unique attestation identifier and rejects any future attempts to use it.
+11. **Identity Uniqueness (Replay):** Persists the terminal state for the unique Exchange Identifier and rejects any future attempts to use it.
     - Failure Action: Immediate termination.
 Publish error status `IDENTITY_REUSE`.

 These gates align with the formal model's events (see [](#core-security-properties-bootstrap-model)):